apel/ssm/README.md

 ## Adding Files

-There are two ways to add files to be sent:
+There are multiple manual and programmatic ways to add files to be sent:

 ### Manual

+#### With the dirq module
 All file and directory names must use hex characters: `[0-9a-f]`.

  * Create a directory within /var/spool/apel/outgoing with a name